OSGeo/PROJ/docs/source/install.rst

 .. option:: --disable-tiff

-    TIFF support is enabled by default to read some grids, but this can be disabled, if required.
+    TIFF support is enabled by default to use PROJ-data resource files, but this can be disabled, if required.

 .. option:: --with-curl=ARG